11

 He is

-going to record 2 stories for a Radio 4 series called 'Hearts of Oak' the
+going to record 2 stories for a Radio 4 series called 'Hearts of Oak'

 stories are called 'Youth' and 'I Have Been Drowned'.
-They are being
+They are

 directed by Karen Rose from a company called Sweettalk for BBC Radio 4.